-We will walk through the steps required to set up a Django project in Python.
+We will be learning how to set up a Django project using Python.

 Prerequisites

-Before we begin, make sure that you have Python and pip installed on your system.
-You can verify the installation by running the following commands in your terminal:
+Before we start, ensure that you have installed Python and pip package manager.
+You can check if the installation is successful by typing these commands in your command line:

 python --version